nuriel16/DNAGenDetectorServer/README.md

         System.out.println("GenDetector init failed.");
     }

-After successfully init, we can call some http GET requests to check if a string of some gene exists on the file.<BR>
+After successfully init, we can call some http GET requests to check if a string of some gene exists on the file.<br>
-(GEN must starts with 'AAAAAAAAAAA' prefix to be searched on the file.)<BR>
+(GEN must starts with 'AAAAAAAAAAA' prefix to be searched on the file.)<br>
-The url is:
+The url is:<br>

     http://((<ip>:8084)|<domain name>)/genes/find/<GEN>